 Students are allowed to bring one small or medium sized dog to stay with them while they are at OHS.
 The dog must be spayed or neutered, well-behaved, house-trained, wear visible ID, and be crated while students are working.
-Do not bring large, loud, or poorly behaved dogs.
+There are offices nearby where people work - please do not bring large, loud, or poorly behaved dogs.